Stephen-J-Whitaker/co2-score/README.md

   - The user could plant some trees.
 A tree can absorb a ton of carbon over its lifetime.

-  - When the user has completed the questionnaire they can elect to have their results stored in the external spreadsheet for later retrieval and comparison to a future result they can achieve.
+  - When the user has completed the questionnaire they can elect to have their results stored in the external spreadsheet for later retrieval and comparison to a future result they achieve.

   - Although there is no personal information held, apart from the questionnaire responses and final score, the user can choose to delete their data from the external spreadsheet should they wish to do so via the ‘Administer data’ menu reached from the ‘Main menu’.